Live & Feel

 This wild place has long been kept secret by regular visitors, who appreciate the ‘tranquilidade’ of this distinctive region.
 And although spending holidays here is becoming more and more ‘trendy’, make no mistake – Comporta isn’t the new Ibiza.
 This is the epitome of slowness and simplicity; a little corner of paradise, suspended between the ocean and the rice paddies.

 Tradition and simplicity reign supreme in the villages of the region.
-The buildings fit together harmoniously and the villagers can still be found in the same cafés they have always frequented.
+The buildings fit together harmoniously and despite the growth of a few hotels in Comporta, the villagers can still be found in the same cafés they have always frequented.
 There are no legions of tourists, and no nightclubs.
 What you can find is the authenticity and easy living of Portugal.

 A paradise at 1:15 from Lisbon.